CKPT Investors Have Opportunity to Lead Checkpoint Therapeutics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 30, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Checkpoint Therapeutics, Inc. ("Checkpoint" or the "Company") (NASDAQ: CKPT).
+LOS ANGELES, May 2, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Checkpoint Therapeutics, Inc. ("Checkpoint" or the "Company") (NASDAQ: CKPT).

 Class Period: March 10, 2021 – December 15, 2023